php-fig/fig-standards/proposed/phpdoc-tags.md

 With the @param tag it is possible to document the type and function of a single parameter of a function or method.
-When provided it MUST contain a "Type" to indicate what is expected; the description on the other hand is OPTIONAL yet RECOMMENDED.
+When provided it MUST contain a "Type" to indicate what is expected.
+The "name" is required only when some
+@param tags are omitted due to all useful info already being visible in the code signature itself.
+The description is OPTIONAL yet RECOMMENDED.

 The @param tag MAY have a multi-line description and does not need explicit delimiting.